amadoudiop04/PokemonLikeCsharp/README.md

 -SQL server management V20.2

-NB: si vous ne disposez pas de Base de données SQL server vous pouvais le creer en executant se script :
+NB: if you don't have a SQL server database you can create one by running this script:

-  -- Cr�ation de la base de donn�es
+ -- Database creation

 CREATE DATABASE ExerciceMonster;
 GO
 -- Utilisation de la base de donn�es